joramwessels/MGR/logbook.md

 __**Fr 18-05-2017**__
 **10:00-10:30** Fifth meeting.
 The aforementioned introduction of the DAS is not required to be able to start programming the network.
 Coming week will therefore likely see the first CNN prototype.
-If any complications do arise, I can call upon Bas Visser's experience or address them during the next meeting.
+If any complications do arise, I can call upon *Bas Visser*'s experience or address them during the next meeting.
 My progress on the report was below expectations.
 I have therefore decided to write for one hour every business day.
 The coming 6 weeks (week 6-11) are reallocated as follows.
 Week 6-7 are concerned with implementing the algorithm, while keeping track of the steps I take in the report.
 Week 8-10 are reserved for the evaluation and for writing the corresponding sections of the report.